 Dogs have long been known as “man’s best friend.”
 Although most dogs live up to that motto, it’s important to remember that canines are animals.
 Like any animal, they are capable of hurting people.
 Even the most lovable family pet can lash out when scared or frightened.
 In other cases, a dog attacks for no reason at all.
-If you have suffered a dog bite, it’s important to speak to an experienced personal injury lawyer.
+If you have suffered a dog bite in Sioux City, it’s important to speak to an experienced personal injury lawyer.

-According to the University of Minnesota’s Department of Environmental Health Sciences, approximately 4.7 million dog bites occur each year in the United States, with 42 percent of these involving victims under the age of 14.
+According to the University of Minnesota’s Department of Environmental Health Sciences, 4.7 million dog bites occur yearly in the US.
+That’s with 42 percent of these involving victims under the age of 14.
 Out of all these attacks, more than 360,000 victims are treated in emergency rooms nationwide.
 People injured by dogs can suffer serious harm, including nerve damage, spinal injuries, amputations, and puncture wounds.
 Many victims must undergo cosmetic surgery to repair the damage.
-Children are especially vulnerable to dog attacks, with many kids suffering mental trauma that lasts for years and even a lifetime.
+Children are especially vulnerable to dog attacks.
+And, with many kids suffering mental trauma that lasts for years and even a lifetime.

 Iowa Dog Bite Law

 Under Iowa law, a dog’s owner is responsible for any and all injuries caused by his or her dog.
 The owner must pay for the victim’s lost wages, pain and suffering, and medical expenses.
 In many states, lawmakers have adopted what is known as the “one bite rule,” which essentially gives a dog and its owner a free pass for the first bite.
 The one bite rule does not apply in Iowa.
 In our state, an owner is strictly liable for his or her dog’s attack even if it is the first time the dog has bitten a person.
 Furthermore, the victim does not have to show that the dog was vicious or that the owner was acting negligently in handling the dog.